nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 ### Recommended Architecture

-Streams is shipped with Kafka implementations and brings more resilience and a greater distribution capability, for example,  having several different consumer threads for the same queue. **For this reason, deploying Kafka is a must in a Nuxeo reference architecture.**
+Nuxeo Stream is shipped with Kafka implementations and brings more resilience and a greater distribution capability, for example, having several consumer threads for the same queue. **For this reason, deploying Kafka is a must in a Nuxeo reference architecture.**

 {{#> callout type='note' heading='Alternatives'}}
-- If you aren’t familiar with Kafka, and it results in a challenging to deployment of a new software component, then you can go with Redis as an alternative.
-Using Redis causes increased limitations.
-Typically you would need to rely on Chronical Q implementation: this  is definitely not recommended in production as Chronical Q is running on the same JVM as Nuxeo, and consumes disk space.
+- If you aren’t familiar with Kafka, then you can go with Redis as an alternative.</br>
+  But keep in mind that using Redis causes limitations.
+Typically you would need to rely on Chronicle Queue implementation: this  is definitely not recommended in production as Chronicle Queue is running on the same JVM as Nuxeo, and consumes disk space.
-- In this scenario, it would be a better option to consider [Amazon MSK](https://aws.amazon.com/msk/) or [Confluent Cloud for Kafka](https://www.confluent.io/confluent-cloud) as a managed service in ultimate opportunity to go with Kafka.
+- In this scenario, it would be a better option to consider [Amazon MSK](https://aws.amazon.com/msk/) or [Confluent Cloud for Kafka](https://www.confluent.io/confluent-cloud) as a managed service in the last opportunity to go with Kafka.
 {{/callout}}

 ### Redis